A Butcher Block Table Will Add Valuable Counter and Work Space to Your Kitchen

 John Boos Butchers' Block Tables Are the Best and the Most Renowned

 Boos & Co. made their very first butcherblock table in the late eighteenth century and they remain the market leader to this day.
 Perhaps it’s because they’re particular in selecting and preparing the wood they use, or maybe this merely reflects the expertise they’ve built up over more than a century.
 Regardless, the John Boos name carries great prestige and ensures quality workmanship.
 John Boos not only supplies residential tables and blocks, the company is also a leading supplier of commercial furniture and equipment to the food service industry, including butcher block dining tables popular with restaurants, bars, delis, and on and on.

 Butcher Block Tables Are Also Great for Games and Crafts

-These tables are incredibly versatile.
+Wood-top tables are incredibly versatile too.
 Use one in your home office or den where it can serve as a desk for organizing and completing paperwork or homework assignments.
-In the family room it can become a game table, perfect for assembling jigsaw puzzles and playing board games or cards.
-They’re equally useful as computer work stations, or play stations where video games and consoles can be stored and played.
+In the family room it can serve as a game table - perfect for assembling jigsaw puzzles and playing board games or cards.
+They’re equally useful as computer work stations, or play stations where video games and consoles can be stored and enjoyed.